Robert Louis Stevenson House: History

-The original adobe was built in circa 1836 by Don Rafael Gonzalez, who was the customs administrator at the Port of Monterey.
-Some of the walls are of chalk rock, which were laid up in mud mortar.
-Other waslls are of wood frame.
+The original adobe was built circa 1836 by Don Rafael Gonzalez, who was the customs administrator at the Port of Monterey.
+Some of the walls are of chalk rock, which was laid up in mud mortar.
+Other walls are of wood frame.
 The exterior walls are plastered with limestone mortar.
 The bracketed overhanging roof has wood shingles.

 From 1856 to 1870s, merchant Juan Girardin operated a general store on the first floor and lived upstairs.
 Some additions were made and spare bedrooms were rented, when it became the French Hotel.

-In the Autumn of 1879, Scottish novelist Robert Louis Stevenson stayed at the French Hotel.
+In the autumn of 1879, Scottish novelist Robert Louis Stevenson stayed at the French Hotel.
 Stevenson lived there while recovering from Ill health as he was crossing the United States to court his future wife Fanny Osbourne.
 While at the hotel, he dined at a nearby restaurant run by Frenchman Jules Simoneau which was located at what is now the Simoneau Plaza.
 It was at the hotel that Stevenson wrote The Amateur Emigrant; The Pavilion on the Links; Prince Otto; essays on Henry David Thoreau and the Japanese reformer Yoshida Torajiro; The Old Pacific Capitol; and inspiration for Treasure Island.